About Down Syndrome

 What is Down Syndrome?

-In every cell in the human body the nucleus stores our genetic material.
+In every cell in the human body there is a nucleus where genetic material is stored in genes.
 These genes carry the codes responsible for all of our inherited traits.
 They group themselves along rod-like structures called chromosomes.
 Typically, the nucleus of each cell contains 23 pairs of chromosomes, half of which are inherited from each parent.
 Down syndrome occurs when an individual has a full or partial extra copy of chromosome 21.

 Down syndrome occurs when an individual has a full or partial extra copy of chromosome 21.